Best CDN in 2022 – A Comprehensive Guide for Content Delivery

-You won’t see this as the best CDN provider if you don’t like Akamai.
-Both have a vast network of secure servers and offer pricing schemes based on the amount of data being used.
+You won’t see this as the finest CDN provider if you don’t like Akamai.
+Google cloud platform and Akamai both have a vast network of secure servers and offer pricing schemes based on the amount of data being used.
 A CDN comparison also reveals that both are more expensive than Cloudflare.

 The main difference between Google and Akamai is that Google’s content delivery network service incentivizes large data usage, ideally in regions where it already has a vast CDN network: Europe or North America.

 The price for 10 TB is $0.08 per GB in North America and Europe.
-The price can go as low as $0.02, provided you spend enough bandwidth.
-Other regions like Africa and Oceania are more expensive, and prices can go as high as $0.20 per GB.
+The price can go as low as $0.02, provided you have enough bandwidth usage.
+Other regions like Africa, South America, and Oceania are more expensive, with prices going as high as $0.20 per GB.

 On the bright side, Google’s top CDN offers a generous $300 in free credit, allowing you to test all the important features.